pylbert/firfilt/README.md

 ## Acknowledgments

 * Mike Perkins - Cardinal Peak, LLC
 The FIR filter class was designed and written by Mike Perkins.
-The CMake project and accompanying files were added by Noel Eck.
+The CMake project, accompanying files, and some C++ touch-up was done by Noel Eck.